seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 layout: post
 title: Request for feedback: developing a Best-Worst Scaling (BWS) free web app for any researcher to use
 permalink: /best-worst-scaling-bws-in-progress/
-published: false
+published: true
-date_readable:               Nov 11, 2021
+date_readable:               Nov 12, 2021
-last_modified_at_readable:   Nov 11, 2021
+last_modified_at_readable:   Nov 12, 2021
 ---

 ### Your suggestions are welcome: I am developing a free web app for Best-Worst Scaling (BWS)